 What is activity based funding

-The Independent Health and Aged Care Pricing Authority (IHACPA) was initially established in 2011 to develop and implement activity based funding (ABF) for Australian public hospitals to determine an annual national efficient price (NEP) for public hospital services.
+The Independent Health and Aged Care Pricing Authority (IHACPA) was initially established in 2011 to develop and implement activity based funding (ABF) for Australian public hospitals, which underpins the annual national efficient price (NEP) for public hospital services.
 The NEP is a major determinant of the level of Commonwealth funding for public hospital services and provides a price signal or benchmark for the efficient cost of providing public hospital services.

 ABF should support timely access to quality aged care services, improve the value of the public investment in aged care and ensure a sustainable and efficient network of aged services.
 ABF payments should be fair and equitable, including being based on the same price for the same service across public, private or not for profit providers of aged care services.

-There are five proposed overarching principles central to the design of ABF systems:
+There are five proposed overarching residential aged care principles central to the design of ABF systems:

-- Quality care – Care should meet the Aged Care Quality Standards and aim to deliver outcomes that align with community expectations.
+- Quality care – Care should meet the Aged Care Quality Standards, reflect continuous improvement, support resident wellbeing and deliver outcomes that align with community expectations.

 - Efficiency – ABF should ensure the sustainability of the aged care system over time and optimise the value of the public investment in aged care.